Disclosure of information

 The clause prevents the Supplier from disclosing Confidential Information in relation to the Contract to any third party unless it obtains prior written approval from the Customer.
 The clause includes a number of exceptions, for example where the Supplier is required by law or by a stock exchange to disclose the Confidential Information to a third party.

-The clause gives the Customer the discretion to require the Supplier to arrange for its employees, agents or Subcontractors to provide a written undertaking of non-disclosure and also gives the Customer the right to require the Supplier to return or destroy Confidential Information in certain circumstances.
+The clause gives the Customer the discretion to require the Supplier to arrange for its officers, employees, agents or Subcontractors to provide a written undertaking of non-disclosure and also gives the Customer the right to require the Supplier to return or destroy Confidential Information in certain circumstances.

 If there is a separate clause dealing with the Protective Security Policy Framework in a Contract, this clause may need to be tailored (for more, see the Guidance below).